Grand Howl: United Kingdom

 Cubs: "We will do our best", giving the Scout salute (which had replaced the two-finger salute in the Cub Section).

 Following a further programme review between 2000 and 2002, the Grand Howl became optional, allowing Packs to adopt themes other than the Jungle Book - although local groups had always adapted the ceremony.

 The independent Baden-Powell Scouts' Association and British Boy Scouts and British Girl Scouts Association continue with the original Grand Howl.

 United States

-The Cub Scout programme of the Boy Scouts of America and Brownies of the Girl Scouts of the USA have used the traditional Grand Howl as a "special recognition ceremony" with the person being honoured (a guest, parent or member of the Pack), standing in the centre of the circle.
+The Cub Scout program of the Boy Scouts of America and Brownies of the Girl Scouts of the USA have used the traditional Grand Howl as a "special recognition ceremony" with the person being honored (a guest, parent or member of the Pack), standing in the center of the circle.
 In addition, a Short Grand Howl can be used as follows:

 Cubs make the two fingered Cub Scout Sign with both hands, fingertips touching the floor in a squatting position.

 They howl; "Ah-h-kay-y-la!
 We-e-e'll do-o-o ou-u-r best!"

 As they yell the last word, "best", they jump up with both hands above their heads in the Cub Scouts Sign.